potatoqualitee/kbupdate/README.md

 If you need it on older systems (going back to Windows Server 2008 R2 and Windows 7 SP1), you can find the binaries on [Microsoft's site](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/wmf/setup/install-configure?view=powershell-7.2).

 If you can't update to WMF 5.0+, `PSWindowsUpdate` is probably your best bet.

+## PSWindowsUpdate

+If you're wondering about the difference between `kbupdate` and `PSWindowsUpdate`, `PSWindowsUpdate` only gets you updates your systems needs, either from WSUS or from WU.
+You can exclude some, but you won't get anything that your system doesn't currently need. `PSWindowsUpdate` also uses Schedule Tasks and Windows Update to get around security restrictions, while `kbupdate` uses `Invoke-DscResource` on remote machines and attempts to use Windows Update on local systems if the Windows Update service is not disabled.

+It's possible you'll end up using `PSWindowsUpdate` and `kbudpate` together.

 ## DSC Considerations